About arc42

 • Gateway Service: Serves as the entry point for external API requests.
 This container is responsible for routing incoming requests to the correct internal services, ensuring that requests are handled efficiently and securely.

 • Game Service: This service manages the core game logic, including the flow of the game, the presentation of questions, tracking of user progress, and determining the game’s end.
 It also handles the game state, such as the user’s score and question set.
+It is responsible for generating and retrieving questions, together with retrieving the user statistics.

 • LLM Service: This container interfaces with a Large Language Model (LLM) to provide hints, explanations, and additional content to assist the user during the game.
 It ensures that users receive context-sensitive content, enhancing the overall gaming experience by offering real-time dynamic information.
 Communication with the LLM API is conducted conversationally by passing the entire message history in each request to maintain context and coherence.